EnesDemirkaya/Vibration-Tester-ADXL357-FFT/README.md

 2. Run the recording script to collect data at a fixed sample rate:

+  2.1 To only save: (optionally make volume zero and use the second option)

    ```bash
    python save_plain_npy_fixed_samplerate.py
    ```
+  2.2 To play sweep sound while saving: (Make sure volume level is decent)

 #### Analyzing Data